Toronto Star July 03, 2003

 In fact, people in their mid-80s are among the fastest growing populations in Canada.

 There once was a time that when you retired, if you had your health and some money you had everything.
-But just having money is not enough.
+But just having money is not enough when planning your own funeral.

-That’s why seniors and aging boomers are focusing on what is fast becoming the new phenomenon in retirement planning: “lifespan planning,” a comprehensive undertaking that encompasses all aspects of how we live and die.
+That’s why seniors and aging boomers are focusing on what is fast becoming the new phenomenon in retirement planning: “lifespan planning,” a comprehensive undertaking that encompasses all aspects of how we live and die and how to get started on planning your own funeral.

 Today, at least 1 in 4 Canadian families provide direct care to an aging parent, while many others provide support by giving a ride to the store, ensuring a stocked refrigerator or simply coming by to visit.